AftabHussain/aftabhussain.github.io/Teaching.md

 ____________
 ## <a name="cs250p"></a>Computer Systems Architecture <font color="gray" family="JuneBug"><small>CS250P (Grad)</small></font><a href="#top">⬆</a>

 - The **course teaches** the architecture of complex modern microprocessors.
-It focusses on the evolution of computer architecture and the factors influencing the design of hardware and software elements of computer systems.
+It focuses on the evolution of computer architecture and the factors influencing the design of hardware and software elements of computer systems.
 - I am serving and also previously served as a TA for this course in **Fall 2019** and **Winter 2019** under [Prof. Anton Burtsev](https://www.ics.uci.edu/~aburtsev/).
 I held lectures and discussion sessions on computer architecture design concepts.
 - The **course page** for Fall 2019 is available [here](https://www.ics.uci.edu/~aburtsev/250P/index.html).
 - My **office hours** and location: Tuesdays, 2pm to 3pm at DBH (Donald Bren Hall) 3059A